hyperledger/identus-cloud-agent/docs/docusaurus/credentials/present-proof.md

 Before using the Proof Presentation protocol, the following conditions must be present:

-1. Holder/Prover and Verifier PRISM Agents must be up and running
+1. Holder/Prover and Verifier Cloud Agents must be up and running
-2. A connection must be established between the Holder/Prover and Verifier PRISM Agents (see [Connections](../connections/connection.md))
+2. A connection must be established between the Holder/Prover and Verifier Cloud Agents (see [Connections](../connections/connection.md))
 3. The Holder/Prover should hold a [verifiable credential (VC)](/docs/concepts/glossary#verifiable-credential) received from an [Issuer](/docs/concepts/glossary#issuer) see [Issue](./issue.md).

 ## Overview

-This protocol supports the presentation of verifiable claims between two Atala PRISM Agents, the Holder/Prover and the Verifier.
+This protocol supports the presentation of verifiable claims between two Cloud Agents, the Holder/Prover and the Verifier.

 The protocol consists of the following main parts: